 It's difficult not to care about what is happening, especially when dealing with terrorism.
 We might live in a city far away from the bombings, but we could be the next target.
 It's easy to be complacent when we feel more secure and guarded.
 It's easy to get numbed of the unending conflicts and wars.
 However, ultimately, we cry out loud for our misery when we suffer and become victims.
 When our country is no longer safe, we can only hope for more protection and salvation to escape various threats.
 We could hope for a superhero to defend us from invasion and bring back our freedom.
 We long for a powerful Divine intervention to fill in peace and love in all our hearts.

-Our freedom, once lost, will always find its way back on track.
+Once lost, our freedom will always find its way back on track.
 As we remain hopeful and resilient, we will always regain what is lost and fill in what is empty until we become whole again.
-As Filipinos, we must fight for our freedom and to contribute to nation-building.
-A divided nation will once again work together for the common good, and the loss of national identity will find its meaning.
+The Filipino spirit is one of resilience and hope.
+As we fight for our freedom and contribute to nation-building, we will see a united nation working together for the common good, and the loss of national identity will find its meaning.

 Do we still care about what is happening these days?
 Are the youths of today willing to sacrifice their comfort to express their fearless views and show solidarity?
 Are the Filipinos ready to fight again to regain freedom and establish peace in our land?
 We might not feel it, but the heroism of Rizal is always in our hearts.
-That's the greatest gift he has given us, and we must uphold the strength and power we are bestowed.
+His legacy, courage, and love for the Philippines are the greatest gifts he has given us, and we must uphold the strength and power we are bestowed.
 We have the blood of a hero running in our veins, and we could face any obstacle in our quest for lasting peace and order.
 We will not accept defeat, and goodness will always reign in us.
 We can't be sure that history will break itself and not be bound to happen again.
 However, one thing is sure; whatever happens, we will always stand as one... one Philippines ... one Filipino people.

-I am A Filipino, and I am a part of our nation-building.
-I am a Filipino and will uphold and respect our laws and constitution.
-I am a Filipino and will be a freedom fighter.
+I am a Filipino, and I am part of our nation-building.
+I will uphold and respect our laws and constitution.
+I will be a freedom fighter.
 Freedom leads to peace, and liberty will always reign in our hearts.
+As a Filipino, I am committed to nation-building.
+I will uphold and respect our laws and constitution.
+I will be a freedom fighter, contributing to establishing peace and the reign of liberty in our hearts.

 © 2017 Del Cusay